zesty-io/zestyio-atom/README.md

 ### What still needs to be developed in beta

-* Fix requirement to quit and reopen Atom to activate the plugin
+* ~~Fix requirement to quit and reopen Atom to activate the plugin~~
-* Have tray show a synchronize button to get latest file code from the cloud
+* ~~Have tray show a synchronize button to get latest file code from the cloud~~ this is available by right clicking, using hte package dropdown, or shortcut ctrl + alt + g
 * Have tray show the model fields relative to the file you are working on